Oceanair

 The airline flew from the late 1970s, when it started flying as Trans Commuter Airline, to the mid-1980s.

 According to the Oceanair February 15, 1982 system timetable, the airline operated up to thirteen flights a day between San Juan and St. Thomas, up to nine flights a day between San Juan and St. Croix, and two flights a day between St. Thomas and St. Croix.
 The airline was operating 40-passenger Fairchild F-27s and 10-passenger Beechcraft Queen Airs at this time.

 Fleet

 The fleet consisted of Fairchild F-27 and CASA 212 turboprops as well as Beechcraft Queen Air piston-engine light aircraft.

+In popular culture

+Oceanair was featured on Los Chicos' movie, Coneccion Caribe.